fatal1101/BPI-R4_OpenWrt_mtk-feeds_Build/README.md

    * Execute the script:
      `./mtk-openwrt_build.sh`

+### **For latest compiled bpi-r4 sysupgradeb/sdcard images can be downloaded from mediafire..**

+Images for BE14 without the eeprom issue - https://www.mediafire.com/file/tkrt60a2nig7ke8/BPI_R4_Images-with-no-eeprom-fix-13.09.2025.zip

+Images for BE14 with the eeprom issue - https://www.mediafire.com/file/dpm3s39j2satbxm/BPI_R4_Images-with-eeprom-patch-13.09.2025.zip

 ## **Notes**
 Please Note - The "99999-mt7996-eeprom-fix-0s.patch" is a test patch that I've been working on..
 I've applied the same logic from both the tx_power_check and EEPROM-contains-0s patches into the one patch so fell free to test. (work in progress)